 Money market funds are offered by investment companies and brokerages, not banks.
 They are more of an investment product and are not FDIC insured.
 The money is then invested in fixed income securities, like the U.S. Treasury bill.

 2. Money Market Accounts Are Beneficial To Banks

 With savings accounts, banks keep a percentage of the money and use the rest to provide loans.
 Money market accounts are used by banks to provide companies with overnight loans.
 These companies return the loan with interest, earning you and the bank some money.
 In both cases, the bank rewards you with interest for giving them money to loan.

 3. Money Market Accounts Don’t Always Offer High APY’s

-There are still relatively high APY’s around, like the 1.41% offered by UFB Direct.
+There are still relatively high APY’s around, like the 1.70% offered by UFB Direct.
 But, to qualify for this interest rate you need a minimum deposit of $5,000.
+More importantly, that interest rate of 1.70% only kicks in on balances of $25,000 or higher.
+For balances up to $24,999.99, the APY is only 0.50%.
+This is a good reminder to always read the fine print on account terms and conditions!
 It’s a good deal if you already have a sum of money you want to save, otherwise a savings account would be better.

 4. Money Market Accounts Offer Liquidity

 Money market accounts have high liquidity.
 Liquidity is the ease of which you can access cash from your accounts and other assets.
 With money market accounts, you can write checks and have options like ATM or debit cards.
 But, transactions are limited to six each statement cycle and you will incur a fee if you exceed that limit.
 If you need greater access to your money than that, a high-yield checking account is better.